-Courts, then, generally apply a measure of damages that considers the fair market value of the property with the tree and without the tree (which can be substantial for a single very large specimen that is the signature tree on the property).
-More often, the courts hold that the proper measure of damages is replacement cost of trees rather than value of real estate, even if the property owner cannot prove that destruction of trees diminished the value of the property as a whole.
+Courts, then, generally apply a measure of damages that considers the fair market value of the property with the tree and without the tree (which can be substantial for a single huge specimen that is the signature tree on the property).
+More often, the courts hold that the proper measure of damages is the replacement cost of trees rather than the value of real estate, even if the property owner cannot prove that the destruction of trees diminished the value of the property as a whole.

 Courts often permit consideration of such replacement costs where the trees have an aesthetic value to the owner as ornamental and shade trees or for purposes of screening sound and providing privacy in determining damages.
 Because one simply cannot replace a 50-year old sugar maple tree with a like tree, the courts apply a multiplier to the replacement cost to account for the number of years it will take for a replacement tree to reach the size and maturity of the tree that was removed.

 – Tom Root